Advanced Search

 Decentralized consensus algorithms require Sybil resistance, using a resource that is both cryptographically verifiable and scarce (not infinite).
 In previous blockchain systems, two different scarce resources have been used: computing power (Proof of Work) an...

-Beacon Client is a BPX Beacon Chain full node.
-It has several responsibilities: Maintain a copy of the Beacon Chain Validate the Beacon Chain blocks Propagate new beacon blocks and proofs through the peer-to-peer network Provides consensus updates for th...
+The Beacon Client serves as a full node for the BPX Beacon Chain with several key responsibilities: Maintaining a complete copy of the Beacon Chain.
+Validating Beacon Chain blocks.
+Propagating new beacon blocks and proofs across the peer-to-peer network. ...

-The execution client is a full node of BPX Execution Chain.
-It listens to new transactions broadcasted in the network, maintains the mempool, executes transactions in EVM, creates and validates execution blocks and holds the latest state and database of BPX Ex...
+The Execution Client functions as a full node for the BPX Execution Chain.
+It listens for new transactions broadcast on the network, maintains the mempool, executes transactions within the EVM, creates and validates execution blocks, and holds the latest state...

 Farmer